Life in a Minute

-“Life in a Minute” is a critical making installation that facilitates playful, tangible interactions to encourage people to reflect on their personal time allocation.
-Supported by the Berkeley School of Information and the Berkeley Center for New Media, the project was exhibited in the gallery of the 2018 Ethnographic Praxis In Industry Conference (EPIC).
+“Life in a Minute” is a critical making installation that facilitates playful, tangible interactions to encourage reflection on personal time allocation.
+With support from the Berkeley School of Information and the Berkeley Center for New Media, the project was exhibited in the gallery of the 2018 Ethnographic Praxis In Industry Conference (EPIC).

 In an era when both time and attention are increasingly scarce, there is a need for design that encourages active, thoughtful reflection.
 Concerned about the social implications of technology, our aim with “Life in a Minute” was to make time tangible, probing people to think critically about the value of time and to reveal underlying attitudes.

-The metaphor of financial spending is an act that directly represents people’s priorities: we hypothesized that feelings of time scarcity are a particularly fertile ground for arriving at cultural knowledge, given that time – unlike money – is inherently finite.
+The metaphor of financial spending is an act that directly represents people’s priorities: we hypothesized that feelings of time scarcity are a particularly fertile ground for arriving at cultural knowledge, given that time is inherently finite.
 This project thus addresses a novel intersection of time as a theme, reflective design, and tangible user interfaces.

 When time is up, players receive a receipt as evidence that embodies the “lifetime” spent and enables reflection after the experience has ended.
 The receipt is printed by an Arduino-powered thermal printer, with coin allocation weights mapped to years in a lifespan.